bdelbosc/b10bpoc/README.md

    Why ?
    - 1b of UUID is 36g of data
    - Generating random uid is an expensive operation and a bottleneck when done concurrently
-   - Index work much better on int than string
+   - Index on UUID are bloated and not as efficient as with bigint.

 # Tuning